Baby Sweating in Sleep – Causes & Solutions

 2. Position of Sweat Glands

 Unlike adults, babies’ sweat glands are located close to their heads.
 This causes them to sweat excessively at night, especially because they do not change their head positions while sleeping, as much as they do when they are awake.
-As mentioned above, sleeping in one position may cause body temperature to rise, and sweating helps ensure that it is regulated
+As mentioned above, sleeping in one position may cause body temperature to rise, and sweating helps ensure that it is regulated.

 3. Room Temperature

-Causes of Abnormal Head Sweating in Infants
+Other Causes of Night Sweating in Babies

 1. Congenital Heart Disease